 Constantly sculpted by the wind into varying shapes and sizes, the sand dunes of the Marusthali are amongst the most iconic sights in Rajasthan (so much so that they frequently appear in commercials and Bollywood productions).

-Beyond Jaisalmer, we travel 450 km east, across the Thar Desert, to the town of Pushkar.
+After returning to Jaisalmer, we travel 450 km east, across the Thar Desert, to the town of Pushkar.
 The journey, which spans Western Rajasthan from its western to its eastern limits, presents the opportunity to observe the changing desert landscape and provides access to an important religious site.

 The resting place of a 14th century Rajput ruler, whose heroic deeds and miraculous powers turned him into a local Hindu folk deity, the shrine illustrates the breath and particularity of local traditions and belief.